 The forest serves as an important wildlife corridor between the Western Ghats and the Eastern Ghats.
 It is one of the most popular wildlife destinations for spotting herds of wild elephants in India.

 You can buy safari tickets at the entrance itself.
 Jeep Safari timings are 6:30 am-7:30 am and 7:30 am-8:30 am during morning hours and 3:30 pm-4:30 pm and 4:30 pm-5:30 pm in the evening.

 The sanctuary is located at a distance of 90 km from Mysore via Chamarajanagar and 254 km from Bangalore.

 The closest domestic airport is in Mysore and Bangalore airport is the nearest international airport.
 The nearest railhead is located in Mysore.
 From there, hire a taxi to reach the sanctuary.

 9. Sathyamangalam Wildlife Sanctuary

 Situated along the Western Ghats, Sathyamangalam Wildlife Sanctuary is the largest wildlife sanctuary in Tamilnadu, covering 1,411 sq km.

-Established as a wildlife sanctuary in 2008 it was upgraded to tiger reserve in 2013.
-It forms an important linkage between the Western Ghats and Eastern Ghats in Nilgiri Biosphere Reserve.
+Established as a wildlife sanctuary in 2008 it was upgraded to a tiger reserve in 2013.
+It forms an important linkage between the Western Ghats and the Eastern Ghats in Nilgiri Biosphere Reserve.

-The most conspicuous mammal species in the sanctuary is elephant.
+The most conspicuous mammal species in the sanctuary is elephants.
 Sathyamangalam and BRT Wildlife Sanctuary are adjacent to each other.
 If you are visiting one, plan to visit the other sanctuary also.